UoB-COMSM0166/2025-group-7/README.md

 | Result             | **Significant**|

-- Description of how code was tested.
+#### How code was tested.

 Testing code visually is core to the user-centred nature of our process.
 When running code we made sure the visual experience adhered to our expectations and user-stories.
 There were many bugs we encountered and struggled with, but eventually resolved with this approach.
 Bullets shot near the edge of the map would progress over outer walls.
 We remedied this by having the bullets spawn from the centre of the tank and only appearing at the end of the turret.
 We also noticed issues with the missile weapon.
-After observing its behaviour, inspecting the code, and group discussion, we understood it was identifying an initial location and proceeding to that static location instead of chasing its opponent.
+After observing its behaviour and inspecting the code, we understood it was identifying an initial location and proceeding to that static location instead of chasing its opponent.

 We utilised the debug property of sprites in order to test our code.
 Setting this property to true makes the sprite's collider visible, allowing us to resolve collision issues with a range of sprites, particularly weapons.
 Console.log() is another feature of the language that was useful in observing if variables changed as expected throughout gameplay.